Cuban Salsa: Overview of traveling turn techniques in Casino

 In American Salsa on One “LA Style” and Salsa on Two “New York Style”, the right Vuelta is the standard way to turn.
 The Follow starts with a back step and is prepped on “1-2-3” and turns on “5-6-7”.
 The Salsa Vuelta doesn’t exist is my Casino based on natural walking.
 Not only does it start with a back-step for no good reason, it is also not a traveling turn but stationary.

 Almost all the turn techniques for right turns can also be used for left turns.
 But we see much fewer.
 For two reasons.
-Left turns are less common and the most common Coca-Cola turn is mostly done as in “inside turn” around the Lead on “5-6-7”.
-Traveling right turns start on “1” or “3” and even on “5”, it is common to do them traveling on curves line around the Lead as well as on a straight line or stationary.
-This gives us many more options for how exactly to turn when it comes to right turns.
+Left turns are less common in general and the most common Coca-Cola turn is done as an “inside turn” around the Lead on “5-6-7” as last part of DQN.

 15. Salsa Left Vuelta